 Need to know

 The Kia Sorento is a defining vehicle for Kia - it's the right styling package on top of the right powertrain.
-It's loaded with equipment, and the price is ... definitely not cheap, but certainly good value.
-It's the vehicle that Kia can show you, look you straight in the eye and say: 'Look what we've become.'
+It's loaded with equipment, and the price is ... definitely not cheap, but certainly one of the market's best seven-seaters by any objective yardstick.

 Sorento is an outstanding performer on safety, easily earning a five-star safety rating from ANCAP.
 The combined safety score for Sorento was 36.62 out of a possible 37 points.

-- Longer wheelbase makes 3rd row seating access significantly better than Santa Fe
+- Long wheelbase delivers excellent 3rd row seating access

-- Strong diesel with great six-speed auto transmission
+- Strong diesel with great new 8-speed auto transmission

 - Feels and looks 'Euro'

-- V6 petrol is very thirsty and available in 2WD only - and breaks traction at the front very easily (but it is a lot cheaper than the diesel)
+- V6 is 2WD only - and breaks traction at the front very easily (but it is a lot cheaper than the diesel)

-- Standard max. towel download just 100kg - out of kilter with Aussie expectations (and no load assist kit is available to increase that limit)
+- Standard max. towel download just 100kg - and no load assist kit is available to increase that limit